axibase/atsd-use-cases/workshop/trends-bot.md

 ### Configure Webhook URL

 To allow the user select options, use interactive [menus](https://api.slack.com/docs/message-menus) and [buttons](https://api.slack.com/docs/message-buttons).
-When user selects some item, ATSD will receive a HTTP `POST` with a payload body parameter containing a urlencoded JSON object.
+When user selects some item, ATSD will receive a HTTP `POST` with a `payload` body parameter containing a JSON object.

 <details><summary>Sample JSON sent by Slack Menu</summary>
 <p>